fyrox-book/fyrox-book.github.io/src/fyrox/beginning/assets.md

 Some asset types can be instantiated in scene, for now you can create direct instance only from models.
 This is done by simple drag'n'drop - find a model you want to instantiate and drag it `Scene Preview`.
 The instance should appear in the `Scene Preview` once you release left mouse button.

+## Loading Assets

+Usually there is no need to manually handle assets loading, since you have the editor that can help you with that - create a scene with all required assets.
+However, sometimes you need to instantiate an asset dynamically - for example a bot prefab.
+In this case you can use `ResourceManager` and respective set of methods (like `request_model`, `request_texture`, etc.).
+See respective asset page for more info.